 Ligament Injury: Ligaments are a type of connective tissue that helps attach one bone to the articulating bone.
-If a ligament is damaged, it can make that connection become unstable, eventually effecting the articulating surfaces of bones.
-This can lead to any number of problems that will cause a dog’s joints to become inflames (swollen), and lead to pain.
+If a ligament is damaged, it can make that connection become unstable, eventually affecting the articulating surfaces of bones.
+This can lead to any number of problems that will cause a dog’s joints to become inflamed (swollen), and lead to pain.

 Cartilage issues: A layer of cartilage rests between any two bone surfaces, providing a cushion and allowing the two surfaces to glide over one another smoothly.
 If there is a problem with this cartilage, the surfaces might not articulate smoothly, causing pain and discomfort.

 Arthritis is often simply a natural result of aging.
 Like cataracts (thicking of the ‘lens’ in the eye), this will affect most dogs that live to an advanced age, just like humans.
 Joints endure impact over impact as time goes on, and the body’s healing abilities will lessen as years progress.
 Your pet may endure several minor injuries over the years, many of which you might never notice.